 The Company, through its Recycling segment, provides integrated waste handling services, including processing and recycling of wood, paper, metals, aluminum, plastics and glass, municipal solid waste processing and disposal, and brokerage of recycled materials.
 The Company emphasizes the use of low-cost processing to add value to the waste products delivered.
 Effective August 1, 2000, the Company contributed its cellulose insulation assets to a joint venture with Louisiana-Pacific, and accordingly, has recognized half of the joint venture's net income/(loss) in the Company's results of operations since that date.
-In the Other segment, the Company has ancillary assets including specialty waste disposal, ash residue recycling and the generation of electric power and steam.
+In the Other segment, the Company has ancillary assets including residue recycling.